Santa, Ilocos Sur: Diego Silang revolt

 On December 14, 1762, Diego Silang led the “caillianes” (common man or townsfolk) in the most obstinate insurrection against the Spaniards in the 18th century.
 He crystallized the discontent of the “caillianes” caused by the imposition of tribute and forced labor.
 He proclaimed a “Free Ilocos” and made Vigan its capital.

 When the Spaniards failed to stop Diego Silang in combat, Miguel Vicos aided by Pedro Becbec who were both Silang's trusted friends, betrayed Diego Silang by shooting him in the back on May 26, 1763.
 Gabriela, the wife of Diego with the help of her uncle, Nicolas Cariño, continued her husband's fight and defeated the Spaniards and their soldiers in the battle of Banaoang, Santa on August 24, 1763.

 Destructive floods

-A destructive flood called “Layos Bungsot” (literal: "Flood of Rotting") of 1852 eroded the first poblacion founded in 1576 and caused the town center to be transferred to a new site, which is about 4 km south of the first site.
+A destructive flood called “Layos Bungsot” (literal: "Flood of Rotting") of 1852 eroded the first poblacion founded in 1576 and caused the town center to be transferred to a new site, about 4 km south of the first site.
 Fr.
 Pedro Torrices started the new church in 1849-1855 and Fr.
 Luis Lagar finished it in 1875.

 In 1905, another destructive flood, “Layos Nawnaw” (literal: "Dissolving Flood") motivated the people to transfer the poblacion to Pasungol in the southern part of the town in 1907.
 Don Domingo Bueno y Ramirez, the presidente municipal (town mayor), transferred the government, and the new poblacion was laid out.
 Circumferential roads were laid out in the shape of a spider web with the town plaza in the middle.
 A hermita made of bamboo and cogon grass was put up, and a one-storey primary school building was constructed.